 Evaluate the preference for DNA chemistry or RNA chemistry by comparing the number and performance (FD value) of DNA and RNA candidate probes.

-Select type of nucleic acid chemistry rendering the greatest number of candidate probes (FD>3) and the best performing probes (FD value), as illustrated in Figure 1.
+Select the type of nucleic acid chemistry rendering the greatest number of candidate probes , as illustrated in Figure 1.

 Second Round of Screening

-Perform the nuclease activity assay (as described in section 4) using fully modified probes and chimeric probes based on the nucleic acid chemistry selected in the first screening round.
+Perform the nuclease activity assay (as described in section 4) using fully modified probes and chimeric probes designed based on the nucleic acid substrate selected in the first screening round.

 Evaluate the preference towards sequences containing 2’-Fluoro and 2’-O-Methyl nucleoside analogs by comparing the results obtained for 2’-Fluoro and 2’-O-Methyl modified candidate probes.

-Select the candidate type of nucleoside analog modification rendering the greatest number of candidate probes (FD>3) and the best performing probes (FD value), as illustrated in Figure 1.
+Select the type of nucleoside analog modification rendering the greatest number of candidate probes, as illustrated in Figure 1.

 REPRESENTATIVE RESULTS:

 Figure 1 shows the work flow of this methodology, which is divided into two screening rounds.
 In the first round of screening, we used 5 DNA probes (DNA, DNA Poly A, DNA Poly T, DNA Poly C and DNA Poly G) and also 5 RNA probes (RNA, RNA Poly A, RNA Poly U RNA Poly C and RNA Poly G).
 The raw data of this screening round can be found in Supplementary Table 1.
-In the second round, the chemically modified probes were synthesized by replacing the RNA sequence with chemically modified nucleosides (All 2’-Fluoro and All 2’-OMethyl) or by the combination of RNA and purines or pyrimidines chemically modified (RNA Pyr-2’F, RNA Pyr-2’OMe, RNA Pur-2’F and RNA Pur-2’OMe).
+In the second round, chemically modified probes were synthesized by replacing the RNA sequence with chemically modified nucleosides (All 2’-Fluoro and All 2’-OMethyl) or by the combination of RNA and purines or pyrimidines chemically modified (RNA Pyr-2’F, RNA Pyr-2’OMe, RNA Pur-2’F and RNA Pur-2’OMe).
 The raw data of this screening round can be found in Supplementary Table 2.
 A detailed description of the sequences can be found in Table 1.
-The results obtained from the first screening round are shown in Figure 2, where Salmonella culture supernatants report a clear preference for RNA probes over the DNA probes.
+The results obtained from the first screening round are shown in Figure 2, where Salmonella culture supernatants report a clear preference for RNA probes over DNA probes.
 In contrast, E. coli and culture media controls show very limited capability to degrade RNA probes.
-In addition, we have calculated the fold difference (FD) using the rate coefficients between Salmonella and E.coli (Supplementary Table 3 and Supplementary Table 4) in order to identify the best performing probes.
+In addition, we have calculated the fold difference (FD) between the rate coefficients of Salmonella and E.coli (Supplementary Table 3 and Supplementary Table 4) in order to identify the best performing probes.
 The calculations were performed as described in the protocol section.

-These results suggest the presence of an RNase type of activity derived from Salmonella that could be used to select specific RNA-based probes.
+These results suggest the presence of an RNase type of activity derived from Salmonella.
 Based on the identification of RNA as the preferred nucleic acid type for Salmonella nucleases, we have designed a new library using chemically modified nucleotides to be used in the second round of screening aimed at increasing the specificity of the probes.
 Figure 3 shows the kinetic profiles of the probes containing chemically modified nucleotides.
-Interestingly, the RNA Pyr-2’OMe and RNA Pur-2’OMe have shown the best performing kinetic behavior when compared with the controls.
+Interestingly, RNA Pyr-2’OMe and RNA Pur-2’OMe show the best performing kinetic behavior when compared with RNA Pyr-2´F and RNA Pur-2´F, respectively.

 These results suggest that Salmonella has an important RNase activity that can be used for selecting probes capable of specifically recognizing this bacteria.
-As such we observed that 2’-OMe chemically modified nucleosides are more suitable for the type of RNAses secreted by Salmonella.
+Moreover, we observed that 2’-OMe chemically modified nucleosides are more suitable for the type of RNAses secreted by Salmonella.
 With this in mind, the protocol described in this contribution offers the possibility of exploring the use of nuclease activity as a biomarker.

 FIGURE AND TABLE LEGENDS: